botiqueme/alfredcohost-user-docs/procedures/writing_policies.md

 3. **Message (if needed)**
    Provide the exact message Alfred should send.
-   _Example: “No worries, we’ll get back to you shortly!”_
+   _Example: "No worries, we'll get back to you shortly!"_

+---

+### You might also like

+- [How to write great library items](writing_tips.md) — General principles and tone of voice for writing effective library content
+- [Writing custom items](writing_custom_items.md) — Learn how to add property-specific information beyond standard items